Carolyn Bessette Kennedy: Wedding

-Kennedy and Bessette succeeded in keeping their September 21, 1996, wedding a secret from the press, avoiding media onlookers.
+Kennedy and Bessette wed on September 21, 1996.
+Their wedding was unknown to the press, avoiding media onlookers.
 The ceremony took place by candlelight on the remote Georgia island of Cumberland, in a tiny wooden chapel, the First African Baptist Church.
 The bride selected the then-little-known designer Narciso Rodriguez of Cerruti for her wedding dress of pearl-white silk crêpe.
 The groom's older sister, Caroline Kennedy, was matron of honor, and Anthony Radziwill, the son of his aunt Lee Radziwill-Ross, served as Kennedy's best man.
-Caroline's two daughters, Tatiana and Rose, were flower girls, and her son Jack was the ring bearer.
+Caroline Kennedy’s two daughters, Rose Kennedy Schlossberg and Tatiana Kennedy Schlossberg, were flower girls, and her son Jack Kennedy Schlossberg was the ring bearer.
 The couple honeymooned in Turkey.

-Married life
+Marriage

-After the wedding, the media attention surrounding the couple intensified, and Bessette-Kennedy often found it difficult to deal with the harassment.
+After the wedding, the media attention surrounding the couple intensified, and she often found it difficult to deal with the harassment.
 When the couple returned from their honeymoon, a mass of reporters was waiting on their doorstep.

 John said, "Getting married is a big adjustment for us, and for a private citizen like Carolyn even more so.
 I ask you to give her all the privacy and room you can."

-Bessette-Kennedy was badly disoriented by the constant attention from the paparazzi.
+Bessette Kennedy was badly disoriented by the constant attention from the paparazzi.
 The couple were permanently on show, both at fashionable Manhattan events and on their travels to visit celebrities such as Mariuccia Mandelli and Gianni Versace.
-Bessette-Kennedy told her friend, Carole Radziwill, that the only way to avoid the paparazzi was to leave her apartment at 7 in the morning.
+She told her friend, Carole Radziwill, that the only way to avoid the paparazzi was to leave her apartment at 7 in the morning.
 She also complained to her friend, journalist Jonathan Soroff, that she could not get a job without being accused of exploiting her fame.
 Her minimalist "throwaway chic" fashion sense was chronicled by various fashion publications and drew repeated comparisons to her mother-in-law, former First Lady Jacqueline Kennedy Onassis.

-While the interest surrounding the couple continued, Bessette-Kennedy refused to give interviews and turned down offers to appear in fashion magazines.
-Towards the end of her life, Bessette-Kennedy became more involved with charity work and often accompanied her husband to dinners at the White House.
+While the interest surrounding the couple continued, Bessette Kennedy refused to give interviews and turned down offers to appear in fashion magazines.
+Over the course of her marriage, she became more involved with charity work and often accompanied her husband to dinners at the White House.
 The couple were given a White House tour by President Bill Clinton in March 1998, and she acted as the hostess at parties for her husband's political magazine George.